TravelTimN/simon-game/README.md

 #### Framework

-There was no need to utilize any particular frameworks or libraries, such as the following, for this project:
+There was no need to utilize any particular frameworks or libraries for this project, such as the following:

 - Bootstrap / Materialize
 - CSS Grid / Flexbox